lumeland/lume.land/plugins/base_path.md

 It will search for any element with the attribute `href`, `src`, `srcset` and `imagesrcset` in your html pages and fix automatically the urls.
-Note that the plugin only works with html pages, it won't fix css or javascript files.
+Note that the plugin only works with html pages, it won't fix css or JavaScript files.

 ## Example